Leibniz-HBI/smo-wiki/docs/How-to-use-and-maintain-the-wiki.md

 # How to edit a page

+For editing pages in this Wiki, you need to be logged into a [Github account](https://github.com/).

 1. Navigate to the page
 2. Click edit
 3. The recommended and easiest way to edit this wiki is "Markdown" (in a dropdown above the editor).
 Tutorials for this can be found [here](https://commonmark.org/help/) (simple, interactive), [here](https://help.github.com/en/articles/about-writing-and-formatting-on-github) and [here](https://guides.github.com/features/mastering-markdown/) (both more detailed, and including Github-specific extras).